quiltdata/examples/athena_cfn/README.md

 ## III.
 Enable Athena for Individual Buckets

+Note that this process assumes you have already:
+* added the relevant S3 bucket to the Quilt registry
+* created at least one package in that bucket

 ### A. Get link for athena_bucket_cfn

 Go to CloudFormation in the same Account and Region as before: